 Career: Law Partner at Beers, Mallers, Backs & Salin Law Firm

-What is it about this organization that you value?
-Keeping our local waters clean benefits everyone!
+What I value about TWF: Keeping our local waters clean benefits everyone!

 What is your favorite part about being involved with TWF?
 Helping to keep our local waters clean is a personal priority of mine because clean water benefits everyone.

 How does TWF make your lake/area/community a better place to live?
 By monitoring and analyzing issues and coming up with solutions to keep our area lakes & streams clean and safe for all.